venovako/ATFact/README.md

   - see `nvidia.mk` for an example of using the NVIDIA-provided BLAS,
 * a recent Fortran compiler
   - GNU, Intel, and NVIDIA compilers have been confirmed to work,
-* if not on Windows, the repository [libpvn](https://github.com/venovako/libpvn) cloned in a parallel directory to this one and built with the desired compiler.
+* the repository [libpvn](https://github.com/venovako/libpvn) cloned in a parallel directory to this one and built with the desired compiler.

 Optionally, for data generation, clone [JACSD](https://github.com/venovako/JACSD) repository and build sub-projects `qxblas` and `tgenskew` (in that order).